preemptive/dasho-samples/android/README.md

 * [DashO-GameOfLife](https://github.com/preemptive/DashO-GameOfLife) - A separate repository with a more-complex Android application that includes a library.
 * [DebuggingOnAndroid](DebuggingOnAndroid) - An Android application which uses Debug Checking.
 * [EmulatorOnAndroid](EmulatorOnAndroid) - An Android application which uses Emulator Checking.
+* [EncryptionOnAndroid](EncryptionOnAndroid) - An Android application which uses Resource Encryption.
 * [HookingOnAndroid](HookingOnAndroid) - An Android application which uses Hook Checking.
 * [KotlinOnAndroid](KotlinOnAndroid) - An Android application using Kotlin.
 * [RootOnAndroid](RootOnAndroid) - An Android application which uses Root Checking.